rrbauman/surfs_up/README.md

 3) Another interesting statistic is the 25%, 50% and 75% temperature differences.
 This leads us back to point 1 with the 4 degree difference, which isn't so bad.
 This makes me wonder about the other statistics for weather that make a big difference, rain!

 ## PH Analysis Summary:
 The actual temperature differences between June and December are surprisingly not so vast as they may be in for example Chicago!
-But another important element to temperature is percipitation.:
+But another important element to temperature is percipitation.

 Two additional queries were run to show the rain for the same months of June and December

 ![surfs_up](./juneprc.png)
 ![surfs_up](./decprc.png)

+In looking at this output we can note the following:

+1)

 ### Bobby ran a few different queries to further the analysis as an introduction as to what needs to be looked at:
 Using the SQL for creating the mentorship_eligibilty.csv which was filtering on 1965, Bobby ran the same for 1952, 1953, and 1954;